 Saskia Asamura focuses on complex public sector litigation and appeals.
-She has devoted her career to representing public entities with skill, passion, and meticulous attention to detail.
+She has devoted her career to representing public agencies with skill, passion, and meticulous attention to detail.
 Saski specializes in inverse condemnation, which spans all manner of lawsuits: physical damage to property from flooding, landslides, sinkholes, extreme weather events, and claims of defective or failed public improvements; precondemnation damage arising out of delays or other conduct during the course of public projects; impairment of access and interference with abutter’s rights including views; regulatory takings claims challenging local ordinances and land use decisions, among others.

 In addition to inverse condemnation, Saski’s practice extends to all types of public sector litigation with special focus on constitutional and civil rights claims, the Government Claims Act, employment litigation, and construction defects.

-Saski is a seasoned litigator with over 25 years experience who employs sophisticated law & motion practice to achieve favorable results for clients in challenging cases.
+Saski is a seasoned litigator with over 30 years' experience who employs sophisticated law and motion practice to achieve favorable results for clients in challenging cases.
 The vast majority of lawsuits are decided based on written briefs, both in the trial court and on appeal.
 The art of writing is in Saski’s DNA.
 She skillfully uses the written word to present her client’s case clearly and persuasively.
 She finds and lays out the evidence to tell the client’s story and explains how the law applies to persuade the court to rule for her client.
 Whether defending familiar claims brought against public agencies or novel constitutional issues of first impression, Saski applies her creativity and diligence to the task to represent the client’s interests and further the client’s goals.

 Work for Clients

-Saski handles civil litigation in the federal district courts and state trial courts, and the courts of appeal, representing public clients across California in suits for inverse condemnation, constitutional challenges, civil rights, challenges to code enforcement actions, breach of contract, dangerous condition of public property, land use disputes, challenges to local taxes, and other municipal and land use litigation.
-Saski also defends public entities in employment litigation.
+Saski handles civil litigation in the federal district courts and state trial courts, and the courts of appeal, representing public agencies across California in suits for inverse condemnation, constitutional challenges, civil rights, challenges to code enforcement actions, breach of contract, dangerous condition of public property, land use disputes, challenges to local taxes, and other municipal and land use litigation.
+Saski also defends public agencies in employment litigation.
 With public agency employers, this extends far beyond FEHA claims for discrimination, harassment and retaliation to include First Amendment and whistleblower claims, claims under the Public Safety Officers Procedural Bill of Rights Act, challenges brought under local charters, ordinances and MOUs, and disputes over benefits and vested rights.

 Sampling of published appellate victories: